Finder makes money from featured partners, but editorial opinions are our own.

 • Connection: Step into a technicolour, immersive forest of LED ropes and interactive posts designed by New Zealand artist Angus Muir.
 See it at Hickson Road Reserve.

-• Lightscape: Lightscape transforms the The Royal Botanic Garden into a wonderland of giant flowers, electrifying trees and glowing tunnels.
+• Lightscape: Carving a 2.1km pathway through the The Royal Botanic Garden, Lightscape transforms the natural world into a wonderland of giant flowers, electrifying trees and glowing tunnels.
 This is a ticketed event that should take you 90 minutes to experience.
 See it at The Royal Botanic Garden.

 • The Last Ocean: This dynamic ice sheet shifts throughout the day, beginning as an iceberg of blue and white before being kicked up by your movements, stirring up the seas and changing its form.
 See it at Barangaroo.

-There's been a lot of chatter this year about Lightscape at The Royal Botanic Garden.
-It's the first year this precinct has been paid and the prices are eye-wateringly high: $40 per adult and $128 per family.
-The question is, is the cost worth the experience?
+There was a lot of chatter last year about Lightscape at The Royal Botanic Garden.
+It marked the first time this precinct required payment to enter: $38 for adults and $128 for families of 4.
+Is the cost worth the experience?

-Finder's shopping editor Stephanie Yip went and this is what she thought.
+Finder's former travel editor Stephanie Yip went in 2024 this is what she thought.

 I went with my family of 3 and was completely in awe by the light displays and the musical accompaniments.
 Flowers bloomed above my head dancing to pop-music, a whale fluke up dived in a sea of mesmerising dots and neon lights drew a tree into reality.